Jknand23/snap-connect/project-rules.md

 /**
  * Sports Data Service
  *
- * Manages real-time sports data from ESPN API and SportsData.io
+ * Manages real-time sports data from NewsAPI, BallDontLie, and API-Sports
  * with intelligent caching and personalization.
  */
 export class SportsDataService {